-The content encrypted in QR codes is detectable using smartphones, which natively supports QR code scanning or reading.
+The content encrypted in QR codes is detectable using smartphones, which natively support QR code scanning or reading.

 This process is similar to decoding QR codes in the QR code reader apps, which you can opt to use if your smartphone device does not have the option for QR code reading.

-The information encoded in Static QR codes is permanent, and you cannot edit it to another information.
-Moreover, it is not trackable.
-However, they are free to generate and do not need your subscription to create to one.
+The information encoded in Static QR codes is permanent, and you cannot edit it to other information.

-On the other hand, Dynamic QR codes are advanced QR code with many features such as tracking your QR code number of scans, and they are also editable.
+On the other hand, Dynamic QR codes are advanced QR codes with many features, such as tracking your QR code number of scans, and they are also editable.

-QR codes are relevant today and in the future and it didn't take long for QR codes to be solely realized- not until the COVID-19 shook the world to its core.
+It didn’t take long for QR codes to be solely realized- not until COVID-19 shook the world to its core.